Cookie-gg/nestjs-graphql-prisma/README.md

 ## Description

+A template of nestjs with graphql and prisma

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+> based from [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Installation